+Candidates must have retired or plan to retire within the twenty-four months prior to August 1, 2020.
 Candidates should submit a letter expressing their interest along with a current curriculum vitae.
 In the letter, applicants should, at a minimum, describe their motivation for applying for the fellowship, include a statement of teaching philosophy, outline at least one of the courses s/he proposes to teach, and describe how s/he anticipates both the content of the course offering and her presence on campus will serve the goals of the initiative.

-- Application Form: Cover letter with curriculum vitae
+Application Form: Cover letter with curriculum vitae

-Deadline: October 15, 2018
+Deadline: October 15, 2019

-Offer Date: No later than February 1, 2019
+Offer Date: No later than February 1, 2020

 Compensation: Minimum $60,000 plus benefits (exact details will vary by school)

-- Title: Retiring Officer Teaching Fellowship
+Title: Retiring Officer Teaching Fellowship

-Term: Nine months between August 2019 and June 2020 (exact dates will vary by school)
+Term: Nine months between August 2020 and June 2021 (exact dates will vary by school)